Φ

 Sufism

-Muraqaba — inner watchfulness
+Muraqaba: inner watchfulness

-→ Continuous field-integrity maintenance
+→ Continuous boundary-integrity maintenance

 VI.
-Discernment — The Right Thoughts
+Discernment: The Right Thoughts

 Transparency is not passivity.
 It is not sitting in open awareness letting every thought drift through with equal weight.
-It is discernment — the active recognition that some filters clarify the signal and others corrupt it, followed by the choice to entertain the ones that serve the light and refuse the ones that distort it.
+It is discernment: the active recognition that some filters clarify the signal and others corrupt it, followed by the choice to entertain the ones that serve the light and refuse the ones that distort it.

 Discernment Principle

 This is why the traditions speak of cultivation, not just observation.
-You don't just watch the garden — you pull weeds and water flowers.
-You don't just watch your thoughts — you choose which ones to feed and which ones to starve.
+You don't just watch the garden; you pull weeds and water flowers.
+You don't just watch your thoughts; you choose which ones to feed and which ones to starve.

 VII.
 From Thought to Identity

-The most consequential aspect of the theory of mind is its explanation of how thoughts become identity — and how that process can go catastrophically wrong.
+The most consequential aspect of the theory of mind is its explanation of how thoughts become identity, and how that process can go catastrophically wrong.

 The Accumulation Mechanism